 Guillaume Pilet was born in 1984 in Switzerland, where he currently lives and works.

-After graduating from ECAL, (Lausanne University of Art and Design — BA 2007, MA 2010), he led a career mixing experimental and institutional, extralocal and international.
+Since graduating from ECAL, (Lausanne University of Art and Design — BFA 2007, MFA 2010), he has been leading a career mixing experimental and institutional, local and international.

 After 2014 and until 2018, Guillaume Pilet developped a new body of works under the title La Mesure Harmonique, mostly composed of ambitous performances.
 This led him to conceive The Dramaticon, an experimental pop opera inspired by his own childhood memories.